severinlindenmann/W.MDSE_VSGIS06.F2481/README.md

 - **Responsive Design:** Optimized for a wide range of devices with an intuitive interface.

 ## Folder Structure
-W.MDSE_VSGIS06.F2481/
-│
-├── data/
-│ ├── sharedmobility/ # SQL queries for BigQuery.
-│ └── images/ # Icons and other media assets.
-│
-├── notebook/ # Jupyter notebooks for data preprocessing.
-│
-└── .gcloudignore # For Cloud Run Dockerfile exclusions.
+W.MDSE_VSGIS06.F2481/: Root directory of the project. data/: Contains all the data used in the project. sharedmobility/: SQL queries for BigQuery. images/: Icons and other media assets. notebook/: Jupyter notebooks for data preprocessing.
+.gcloudignore: Specifies files to be ignored when deploying to Cloud Run.

 - **Additional Files:**
   - `jpg` files for use in markdown files located in the top-level folder.